Punggol Plaza: Shuttle bus services

 Free shuttle bus services have been provided by the mall since its opening in 2004.
 The free shuttle bus services are between Punggol New Town and Sengkang New Town, making travelling to the mall easier and more convenient.

 Public transport

-Coral Edge LRT station is located just in front of the mall, and the mall is also served by bus services 3, 62, 83, 381, 386, 569, 591, 593, 666, 729 and 744.
+Coral Edge LRT station is located just in front of the mall, and the mall is also served by bus services 3, 62, 83, 381, 386, 666 (closed and reopened again).